 The Barker stripe is an iconic part of our history and it is fitting that this be evident in the designs for our younger students’ uniforms.
 The Junior and Middle School girls’ uniforms will retain the much loved Senior dress and stripe, but bring with it a fresh new look.
 Similarly girls may choose to wear pants and we are pleased to be able to provide this choice.
 We are introducing a long pants option for boys as well in the Junior School, a nod to the changing Sydney climate in winter.

-To complement the iconic and loved Baggy Blue, a hat for girls is being introduced with the acknowledgement that successive generations of Barker students have placed great value on their hat.
+To complement the iconic and loved Baggy Blue, the Plume hat for girls is being introduced with the acknowledgement that successive generations of Barker students have placed great value on their hat.
 We know that our Senior School students love their striped blazer and this will be retained and with a refreshed Senior uniform for girls, it will allow them to be able to wear their blazer and colours year round.

 We are committed to providing a uniform that is uniquely Barker, one that students will take pride in wearing and that suits the range of activities in which our students are involved.